 Pack for the Weather

-Northern Chile is good to visit all year but Southern Chile tends to be wet all year round, winters; June, July, August and September are cold, and even summers are cool and cloudy; pack a light raincoat.
+Northern Chile is good to visit all year but southern Chile tends to be wet all year round.
+Winters (June, July, August and September) are cold, and even summers are cool and cloudy so pack a light raincoat.

 Regions of Chile

-If your trip includes an exploration of the mountains then it is likely to include lots of walking - some strenuous and at high altitudes and very cold, so be sure to carry good, rubber-soled walking shoes, warm weather clothes, and sunglasses.
+If your trip includes an exploration of the mountains then it is likely to include lots of walking – some strenuous and at high altitudes and very cold, so be sure to carry good rubber-soled walking shoes, warm layers, and sunglasses.